American Terra Cotta & Ceramic Co.

 The workers who lived in Crystal Lake rode a special “work train” each day to the factory.
 Terra Cotta was such an important industry to the area, it had its own railway station, post office and even its own band.

 Carloads of architectural terra cotta were produced and shipped out across the nation.
 Samples of the ornamental works can be found on several buildings in Chicago, including the famous Wrigley Building on Michigan Avenue.
+The exterior of the Yerkes Observatory in Williams Bay, WI is clad in ATC&C terra cotta.
 Downtown Crystal Lake also has several buildings with architectural terra cotta, including the Teckler Building, Warner Building, United State Bank Building, and Raue Center for the Arts.

 In addition to architectural terra cotta, the company also produced decorative pottery known as TECO pottery.
 Today, these ornamental pottery vases are in demand as collectible and are very valuable.

 In 1934, the American Terra Cotta and Ceramic Co. was purchased by George A. Berry.
 The manufacture of terra cotta was discontinued in 1966.
 Today, the company is still under the leadership of the Berry family and is known as TC Industries, Inc.